fabacab/wp-pgp-encrypted-emails/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.7.1 =
+This release adds a "Send me a test email" button to your profile page.
+It also includes minor code cleanup.

 = 0.7 =
 This release adds WooCommerce integration to help protect your business and your customer's information.